 Lots of flash for a budget price

 The Cooler Master MasterKeys Lite L Combo is great for the price.
 At AUD$79 for a full keyboard and mouse combo is really good, and what makes it better is that the whole thing looks and feels like a top tier mechanical keyboard.
-The flaws are small in this unit and are more along the issues with colours hurting my eyes, I can still recommend this set to someone on a budget but wants that high end look & feel.
+The flaws are small in this unit and are more along the issues with colors hurting my eyes, I can still recommend this set to someone on a budget but wants that high-end look & feel.